Mock¶

 ============================== 1 passed in 0.04s ===============================

-Great, now we just have to move the mock for the database to a fixture, because we will need it in many test methods:
+Great, now we just need to move the database mock into a fixture, as we’ll need it in lots of test methods:

 @pytest.fixture()

-that tests can use it to replace things like path
+that tests can use it to substitute values for things like path:

 result = runner.invoke(app, ["config"])